isomerpages/nlb-eyeonasia/_india-know-working/03-future-economy.md

 [**Report of the Working Group on FinTech and Digital Banking**](https://www.rbi.org.in/Scripts/PublicationReportDetails.aspx?UrlPage=&ID=892){:target="_blank"}

 In July 2016, the Reserve Bank of India set up a Working Group to analyse the aspects of FinTech and its implications on the financial sector.
-Read the full report here presented in November 2017 and discover India’s take on this recent phenomenon.
+Read the full report here presented in February 2018 and discover India’s take on this recent phenomenon.